Ijumu

 Ìjùmú is a Local Government Area in Kogi State, Nigeria.
 Its headquarters are in the town of Iyara.
-Other towns in the local government include Ayetoro Gbede, Iyah-Gbede, Ayegunle Gbede, Araromi Gbede, Ayere, Ayeh Gbede, Okoro Gbede, Odokoro Gbede, Ekinrin adde, Egbeda egga, Iyamoye, Ogidi, Ikoyi, Otungba, Oton-Ade, Origa, etc. The people of Ìjùmú speak okun dialect of Yoruba language.
-The major occupation is farming by the men while the women engage in trade.
+Other towns in the local government include Ayetoro Gbede, Iyah-Gbede, Ayegunle Gbede, Araromi Gbede, Ayere, Ayeh Gbede, Okoro Gbede, Odokoro Gbede, Ekinrin-Adde, Egbeda Egga, Iyamoye, Ogidi, Ikoyi, Otungba, Oton-Ade, Origa, and others.
+The people of Ìjùmú speak the Okun dialect of the Yoruba language.
+The main occupation is farming among men, while women are engaged in trade.
 Education is the major industry in Ìjùmú.

 It has an area of 1,306 km2 and a population of 119,929 at the 2006 census.

 The postal code of the area is 261.